-There is still uncertainty about the proportion of under-eighteens currently serving with the Taliban.71 Emphasis on military aptitude and training may mitigate against the recruitment of minors for active combat.
-In addition, in 1998 Mullah Omar decreed that boys who were too young to grow a beard should not fight.
-Yet there are reports of some boys leaving the country or being sent away by their families in order to avoid recruitment, suggesting that the risk is widespread.72
+There is still uncertainty about the proportion of under-eighteens currently serving with the Taliban.73 Emphasis on military aptitude and training may mitigate against the recruitment of minors for active combat.
+In addition, in

+1998 Mullah Omar decreed that boys who were too young to grow a beard should not fight.
+Yet there are reports of some boys leaving the country or being sent away by their families in order to avoid recruitment, suggesting that the risk is widespread.74

 In Sri Lanka, former child soldiers have become a more visible issue in the wake of an horrendous massacre in 2000 at a military-run 'rehabilitation' centre in the south of the country in which 27 Tamil males between 14 and 23 years of age were hacked to death by local villagers.
 As well as exposing the lack of proper security, this event generated discussion regarding the appropriate care and reintegration of former child members of the LTTE.
-A number of individuals and organisations in the country have expressed deep unease that they are treated like criminals and that their rehabilitation is entrusted to military rather than to civilian authorities.73 The survivors of the Bindunuwewa massacre were allegedly chained to beds in a secure military unit for several weeks after their ordeal, suggesting that such concern has so far not been heeded.
+As one author has written: